mariuszmspace/my-links/README.md

 - [Privacy Badger](https://www.eff.org/privacybadger) - The best in-browser privacy and anti-tracking tool, by the EFF (donate) -- `Chrome` `Firefox`
 - [PrivacyTools.io](https://www.privacytools.io/) - All in one collection, web site source is on GitHub -- `collection`
 - [Puffer](https://puffer.stanford.edu/) - Re-transmits free over-the-air broadcast television signals received by an antenna located on the campus of Stanford University, USA geo-locked, by Stanford Platform Lab and many others -- `in-browser` `Android`
+- [Redfish](https://en.wikipedia.org/wiki/Redfish_(specification)) - An industry standard protocol providing a RESTful interface for the management of servers, storage, networking, and converged infrastructure -- `article`
 - [repl.it](https://repl.it/languages) - In-browser REPLs for a ton of languages -- `in-browser`
 - [RISC-V](https://riscv.org/) - The open source CPU that can run at >5Ghz while using 1/100th the power of a Xeon E7 -- `hardware`
 - [Rocky Linux](https://rockylinux.org/) - A replacement for CentOS which was discontinued in Dec 2020 by IBM in favor of CentOS Stream -- `operating system`